otaku-codes/StormKitty-API-Fixed/README.md

 Here are some ideas i would like to implement in future or if anyone want to work on this repo.
 - [x] Add cookies grabber.
 - [x] Fix bugs in autorun and some other features.

 ***

-# :construction: Disclaimer
-I am not responsible for any actions, and or damages, caused by this software always use this in a Virtual Machine or RDp never use it on your main compture.
-You bear the full responsibility of your actions and acknowledge that this software was created for educational purposes only.
-This software's main purpose is NOT to be used maliciously, or on any system that you do not own, or have the right to use.
-By using this software, you automatically agree to the above.

-***